mapea4/CS-AI-chatbot/README.md

 Open and paste your OpenAI API Key OPENAI_API_KEY=sk-your-key-goes-here

-# 4. Create Database & Run
-# Create the local database file
-flask db upgrade

 # Run the application
 python run.py
+(The application will automatically create the local database after the first run)

 # Access the website
 Open (http://127.0.0.1:5000) in your browser.